SAMMISolutions/docs/doc_posts/_commands-array/array-insert.md

   {% include image.html w="75" src="array-insert.png" alt="Visual representation of inserting a value into an array by index" %}

-{% include alert.html text="You can insert other strings and numbers into an array, but not another array or object, unless it is stringified." type="warning" %}
+{% include alert.html text="You can insert other strings and numbers into an array, but not another array or object, unless you use Set Button Variable command instead." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------